decentralized-identity/claim-format-registry/single-file-test/spec.md

 ## Status of This Document

-The status of the registry e.g. <registry-name> v1.0.0 is a PRE-DRAFT specification under development within the Decentralized Identity Foundation (DIF).
+The structure (not the content) of this registry is classed as a PROPOSED specification under development within the Decentralized Identity Foundation (DIF).